Our Team

 Mary Donovan

-Dr. Mary Donovan is the principal investigator of the Donovan Lab.
+Dr. Mary Donovan is the principal investigator of the Donovan Lab and a tenure-track faculty member of the Hawai‘i Institute of Marine Biology at UH Mānoa.
 Dr. Donovan is a quantitative spatial ecologist focused on applied questions that inform conservation and management of coupled human-natural systems.
 She studies coral reef status and trends by applying quantitative spatial science alongside practitioners and stakeholders who are implementing management and policy.
 Her research includes studies on complex ecological dynamics, local and global impacts on reefs, marine spatial planning, invasive species, fisheries, and ecological resilience.

 mdono@hawaii.edu